- 7 minute read - 1356 words

-But with RTS’ you can quickly flit between managing the minutia of your fledgling civilisation and the movements of it’s armies, taking some time to check in on the naval expansion along the way.
+But with RTS’ you can quickly flit between managing the minutia of your fledgling civilization and the movements of it’s armies, taking some time to check in on the naval expansion along the way.
 At the same time.

 What immediately struck me about AoE was that there were no turns, and that you started your game with a handful of villagers and a town centre.
 Everything else was up to you.

 You still have to micromanage, sort of.
-In that you need to tell your units (villagers, soldiers, cavalry, naval forces, etc) what to do, and you have full control over your civilisation’s technology tree.
+In that you need to tell your units (villagers, soldiers, cavalry, naval forces, etc) what to do, and you have full control over your civilization’s technology tree.

 But once you’ve set your units doing something, they’ll blindly follow along until they’ve completed their task or have died trying.